T. Sankunni Menon: Diwan

 The Interportal Trade Convention was held in 1865 in which the princely states of Cochin and Travancore and British India (representing Malabar district) participated.
 As a result of the convention, Cochin relinquished its monopoly over tobacco and raised salt tax to prices on par with British India.
 These measures helped curb smuggling of essential commodities.

-To compensate for the loss of revenue due to relinquishment of the tobacco monopoly, Menon increase the price of paddy.
+To compensate for the loss of revenue due to relinquishment of the tobacco monopoly, Menon increased the price of paddy.
 Coincidentally, during this period, irrigation prospered and large tracts of land especially in the Chittur taluk were brought under cultivation.
 The government of Cochin also assumed a monopoly over the sale of opium and ganja.
 The total land revenue increased by over 35 percent during Menon's tenure.
 Registration of land deeds was introduced, court fee was revised and forest lands were cleared for coffee cultivation.
 The income of the state increased by over 50 percent during Menon's tenure.